nickawwas/Reservation-And-Management-Systems/README.md

 # Programming Methodology (C++)
-Demonstrate Proficiency in Backend Design through Implementing Management and Reservation Systems, Written in C++
+An Implementation of Reservation and Management Systems Using Backend Design, Written in C++

 ## Simple Problems
 Solved a Couple Simple Problems As an Introduction to C++